APO and FPO shipping

 |Address 1||1st Battalion|

 This includes Canada, Middle East, and Africa.
 The ZIP / postal codes start with 09, e.g. 09123.

 The ZIP / postal codes start with 962 – 966, i.e. 96400.

 AA (Armed Forces Central and South Americas)

-All military mail between the US and international locations is subject to customs inspection in the destination country, and customs documentation typically is required.
+All military mail between the US and international locations is subject to customs inspection in the destination country, and customs documentation is typically required.
 Some countries may restrict or prohibit the importation of certain items.
-Check the USPS and ship to country’s regulations before shipping your goods to avoid destroyed products and returned packages.
+Check the USPS and the ship-to country’s regulations before shipping your goods to avoid destroyed products and returned packages.